sushilshinde/angular-task-manager-app/README.md

 JSON Server

-# You can install Angular CLI and JSON Server using the following commands:
+# You can install Angular CLI using the following command

 npm install -g @angular/cli

+# You can install JSON Server using the following commands:

 npm install -g json-server